-BA warns of serious cost problems as furlough ends
+BA warns of serious cost problems when furlough ends

 BA halted its short-haul flights from the airport at the start of the coronavirus pandemic.
 It said the new subsidiary would run alongside its long-haul Gatwick routes.

-In its email to staff, BA short-haul flights from Gatwick had previously been "a highly competitive market, but for us to run a sustainable airline in the current environment, we need a competitive operating model".
+In its email to staff, BA said short-haul flights from Gatwick had previously been "a highly competitive market, but for us to run a sustainable airline in the current environment, we need a competitive operating model".

 "Because of that, we are proposing a new operating subsidiary to run alongside our existing long-haul Gatwick operation, to serve short-haul routes to/from Gatwick from summer 2022.